The PTARMIGAN LAND GROUP

 We have dramatically reduced our use of paper and printer inks/toners and are a pathway to become > 80% paper free throughout our offices (from a 2018 baseline), where the only paper still required will be for statutory filings, and as government departments become more digitally-friendly we can reduce those.

-We aim to recycle at least 50% of all our waste, and make an effort to procure consumables in recyclable packaging and from companies who are also consciously making an effort to operate in a more sustainable way
+We aim to recycle at least 50% of all our waste and make an effort to procure consumables in recyclable packaging and from companies who are also consciously making an effort to operate in a more sustainable way.

 We have had an almost 40% reduction in electricity consumption per capita between 2019 and 2023, thanks to switching to more energy-efficient electrical equipment in the office and our agile working policy.